mgerhold/chatbot2k/README.md

 - **Code Evaluation**: The prefix `!` operator evaluates a string as code and returns the result as a string.
 The evaluated source code must not contain any stores, or parameters.
 It cannot access any values from the surrounding script context.
 - **Function Calls**: Call builtin functions using the syntax `'function_name'(arg1, arg2, ...)`.
 See the Builtin Functions section below for available functions.
 - **Split Expressions**: Split a string into a list of strings using the syntax `split(string)` or `split(string, delimiter)`.
 If no delimiter is provided, the string is split by spaces.
 The result is always of type `list<string>`.
 Both arguments must be strings if a delimiter is provided.
+- **Join Expressions**: Join a list of strings into a single string using the syntax `join(list)` or `join(list, delimiter)`.
+If no delimiter is provided, the strings are joined with no separator.
+The first argument must be a `list<string>`, and the optional second argument must be a string.
 - **List Comprehensions**: Create new lists by transforming elements from an iterable (string or list) using the syntax `for <iterable> as <element> [if <condition>] yeet <expression>`.
 The optional `if <condition>` filters which elements are processed.
 See the List Comprehensions section below for details.